loaderImage

 Delay or rejection of term insurance claims can result in a lot of challenges for the nominee.
 But it’s important to know that it is not the end of the road.

-Let’s find out how you can address this problem:
+Let’s find out how they can address this problem:

-• In case of claim delay - Approach the grievance redressal officer of the branch servicing your policy
+• In case of claim delay - They can approach the grievance redressal officer of the branch servicing your policy

-• In case of claim rejection - Contact the Claim Review Committee of the life insurance company
+• In case of claim rejection - Your nominee can contact the Claim Review Committee of the life insurance company.
+They should share all the claim details and get it officially acknowledged.

-• Approach an Insurance Ombudsman if you're unhappy with the resolution
+• They can approach an Insurance Ombudsman if they're unhappy with the resolution

-• If that didn't work out, escalate the issue to IRDAI.
-Your complaint should be resolved in two weeks
+• If that didn't work out, they can escalate the issue to IRDAI.

-• As a last resort, you can go to the consumer forum
+• As a last resort, they can go to the consumer forum

 After your nominee has filed a claim, the insurer will have to accept/reject it in